vivin-neelankavil/Jio_IPTV/README.md

     /mnt/sdcard/htdocs
     ```

-  &ensp; After you have pasted the 'tsjiotv' folder, the directory structure of the 'htdocs' directory should look like this
+  After you have pasted the 'tsjiotv' folder, the directory structure of the 'htdocs' directory should look like this

     ```py
     /mnt/sdcard/htdocs/tsjiotv/